Spryte-Studio/Whats_For_Dinner/README.md

   With just a few button clicks, our app allows the consumer to store (add, update & delete) the ingredients found in their fridge/pantry and automatically have recipe recommendations based on these stored ingredients. :fork_and_knife:

 ## Quote from the Creators ##
-  "'What's for Dinner' - removing the tough decision making from your 'plate' of to-do's, to make the plating of tasty & nutritous food easy & possible!" - Brain Child: Finn Lucas | Developers: Mikka Tully, Meagan Provencher, David Harbin, James Moore, Phong Trinh
+  "'What's for Dinner' - removing the tough decision making from your 'plate' of to-do's, to make the plating of tasty & nutritous food easy & possible!" - Brain Child: Finn Lucas | Developers: Mikka Tully, Meagan Provencher, David Harbin, James Moore, Phong Trinh :wave:

 ## How to Get Started ##
   1. Open the webapp